MailMan PHP Extension Reference Documentation

 void put_IncludeRootCert(bool boolVal);

-Controls whether the root certificate in the chain of authentication (i.e. the CA root certificate) is included within the S/MIME signature of a signed email.
-Note: This property only applies if the EmbedCertChain property is also true.
+Controls whether the root CA certificate is included in the S/MIME signature of a signed email.

 top